maxpou/maxpou.fr/content/pages/personal-user-manual/personal-user-manual.md

   long as it's not an endless list.
 If it's a trigger for you, please let me know.

 I forgot one point: **Feedback**.
 I love to receiving feedback so I can improve.
 If you have to give me feedback, please go straight to the point.
-I'm ok to be shaken.